Tips for Selling Your Airbnb Property For Top Dollar

 Share your listing reviews with buyers

 In any business, customer testimonials and reviews make a bigger impact on buyers than the words coming from a salesperson or business owner.
-High praise about a host and their property lets investors know you’re a reasonable person to deal with a well-maintained property.
+High praise about a host and their property lets investors know you’re a reasonable person to deal with and have a well-maintained property.

 When you share positive reviews of your Airbnb, it makes a good impression on investors.
 “Reviews can also assure buyers that their own guests will feel safe and comfortable staying there,” says Tewel.